Frequently Asked Questions

 Youth Speaks was founded by James Kass, in 1996 in San Francisco.
 Kass still serves as the Executive Director.

 > What is the mission of Youth Speaks?

 Through the intersection of arts education and youth development practices, civic engagement strategies, and high quality artistic presentation, Youth Speaks creates safe spaces that challenge young people to find, develop, publicly present, and apply their voices as creators of positive societal change.

 Youth Speaks exists to shift the perceptions of youth by combating illiteracy, isolation, alienation, and silence, creating a global movement of brave new voices bringing the noise from the margins to the core.

 > Is Youth Speaks Inc a national organization?

 Yes, we are a national organization, but remain committed to the Bay Area, CA as our home.

 > When was the first Youth Speaks Teen Poetry Slam?

-Youth Speaks has been working for years to help create other programs that work in our model across the country.
-In addition to Youth Speaks NY (now known as Urban Word), Youth Speaks Seattle, Youth Speaks Hawai’I, Youth Speaks Wisconsin, Youth Speaks Nashville, and Youth Speaks Sacramento, we have helped to build over 40 programs.
-Beyond our partners and affiliates, we also tour Living Word Project repertory pieces nationally, send poets out across the country to colleges and conferences, and have just launched the LIFE is LIVING campaign.
+Youth Speaks has also been working for years to help create other programs that work in our model across the country.
+In addition to Youth Speak NY (now known as Urban Word), Youth Speaks Seattle, Youth Speaks Hawai’I, Youth Speaks Wisconsin, Youth Speaks Nashville, and Youth Speaks Sacramento, we have helped to build over 50+ programs throughout the US and around the world.

-> What is LIFE is LIVING?
+> What is Life is Living?